klembot/chapbook/guide/text-and-links/text-formatting.md

 ## Other Custom Styling

 You can also enter HTML into a passage without any extra code surrounding it.
 It will be displayed exactly as you type it in.

-Markdown has a quirk where if you enter Markdown code inside of an inline element such as `<b>` or `<span>`, it will convert it to HTML.
-But in block elements such as `<p>` or `<div>`, it won't.
+The library that Chapbook uses to render Markdown is sometimes inconsistent about how it treats HTML, however.
+It will always let HTML tags pass through as-is, but whether it interprets the contents of these tags as Markdown or HTML can depend on the exact situation.
+Unfortunately, the best way to test this is to experiment.

 ## Blockquotes Don't Behave As You Might Expect